The Graduated Approach

 • Has communication and/or interaction difficulties and continues to make little or no progress despite the provision of a differentiated curriculum.

-The school or setting has a duty to inform the child’s parents that special educational provision is being made for the child because the child has SEND.
+The school or setting has to inform the child’s parents that special educational provision is being made for the child because the child has SEND.

 • The child’s difficulties.